Frequently Asked Questions

 How do I know which magnet school is the best fit for my child?

 Only you can decide.
 Consider your child's interests and abilities, and learn about the school options available to you.
 Look to contact the schools you are interested in directly for a personal tour and if you wish, contact the school and staff will be happy to answer questions you may have about their specific programs.
 Also plan to attend one of the events showcasing the SLPS Magnet and Choice Schools.
-Visit the St. Louis Public Schools District website at www.slps.org for information regarding the schedule of events and see those listed below.
+Visit the St. Louis Public Schools District website for information regarding the schedule of events and/or see those listed below.

-We're also hosting three Student Recruitment/Informational Events.
+We are hosting Student Recruitment/Informational Events.

 I don't see my child's grade or the school desired as an option when submitting an application, what do I do?

 If you don't see the school or grade desired when applying for a specific program, this means that there are currently no open seats remaining for this grade level at this school and the waiting list is lengthy.
 Please consider applying to other schools with openings.
-After May 23, 2019, we will no longer accept applications submitted online.
-Only paper applications to schools and grades with open seats will be processed after May 23, 2019.
-If you have questions please call 314-633-5200.

 Must I list more than one school choice on my application?